Sv443/Townly/dev/notes.md

 ## Todo List:
 - TODO: reimplement cursor for the new chunk-based cell containment system
 - TODO: add option to use terminal's native cursor
-- TODO: implement differential rendering (only re-render cells that have been changed)

 <br><br>